How The Pandemic Killed Small Talk & Made Us All Radically Honest

 Living through a pandemic has changed us.
 Now, we’re more cautious of germs, washing our hands rigorously and monitoring any off-kilter symptoms like coughing or a fever.
-Face masks and elbow-bumps have become normalized.
-We’ll never look at a public water fountain the same way again.
-And many of us are also experiencing another, more subtle side effect: word vomit.
+Face masks and elbow bumps have become the new norm, and we’ll never look at a public water fountain the same way again.
+But many of us are also experiencing another, more subtle side effect: word vomit.

 Advertisement